Hirsh G - Research Program Mentor | Polygence

 Bio

 Hello!
-My name is Hirsh Guha and I'm a former PhD Student at Princeton University studying Computer Science, and Election Security - and a current software engineer at Amazon working on low latency pricing of a.
+My name is Hirsh Guha and I'm a former PhD Student at Princeton University studying Computer Science, and Election Security - and a current software engineer at Amazon working on low latency computing and big data in ads.
 I've always loved the concepts in cyber security, online presence, and election security, and IoT device integration.
 I'm comfortable in all areas of computer science, from software engineering at a tech company all the way to theoretical computer science research.
 I've spent equal time in both an academic setting and a tech industry setting.
 If you're interested in some of the projects I've done or papers I've written, check me out here: www.hirshguha.com

 Project ideas